temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

    In practice, you should find this at least as useful as updating your Task Queues from the SDK.
-3. Lastly, you can now deploy a new Worker, identified by this new Build ID, and it will be able to process the same Workflows.
+3. Finally, you can now deploy a new Worker, identified by this new Build ID, and it will be able to process the same Workflows.
 Although you would ordinarily do this when making code changes, you can do it without changing anything for the sake of this example.
 Update the `BuildID` field from your